-My book Permission to Mourn: A New Way to Grief is available at amazon.
-It makes the perfect holiday gift for everyone on your list who is learning to live with the death of someone they love.
-You can find it by clicking: Tom's Book.
+My books Permission to Mourn: A New Way to Grief and Becoming Radiant: A New Way to Do Life are available at amazon.
+They make the perfect holiday gifts for YOU and everyone on your list who is learning to live with the death of someone they love.
+You can find PTM by clicking: Tom's Book.

 If my NEW WAY of "doing grief" resonates with you, I'd love to work with you one-on-one.
 If you are in the Rockford, Illinois area we can do that in person, otherwise, I am having great success coaching people all over the world via Zoom, Skype, FaceTime or Facebook Chat.
 Email me at firstname.lastname@example.org if you would like to take the next step on your grief journey.
 We can discuss details and schedule a coaching session.